-French EU commission nominee loses vote and is out
+French EU nominee loses vote and is out

 By Koert Debeuf and Andrew Rettman